awsdocs/amazon-ses-developer-guide/doc-source/postfix.md

    This message was sent using Amazon SES.
    .
    ```
-**Note**
-In some versions of Ubuntu, when you enter the `sendmail -f` command, you may see the following error message: command not found: sendmail\.
-In this situation, replace `sendmail` in the command above with `/usr/lib/sendmail`\.

 1. Check the mailbox associated with the recipient address\.
-If the email does not arrive, check your junk mail folder\.
-If you still cannot locate the email, check your system's mail log \(typically located at `/var/log/maillog`\) for more information\.
+If the email doesn't arrive, check your junk mail folder\.
+If you still can't locate the email, check the mail log on the system that you used to send the email \(typically located at `/var/log/maillog`\) for more information\.

 ## Advanced Usage Example<a name="send-email-postfix-advanced"></a>